varun6531/project-9-John-T/README.md

 * Images used

 There are several unlicensed images in the game that have not been licensed yet.
 However since the product is not published yet, no legal actions can be taken.
-Thus until the imaging licenses have been sorted out, the product will not be used for commercial purpouses.
+Thus until the imaging licenses have been sorted out, the product will not be used for commercial purposes.